Want to visit an Old West Bar?

 Old West saloons are a part of American history.
 In any new settlement the saloon was where you relaxed and saw friends.
 It was a release after working hard all day.

-Old West bar customers of history were primarily men.
+These bars of the Old West had customers who were primarily men.
 Pioneer women didn't usually feel welcome, or even at ease if they were well brought up!

 Today women can certainly go into any stylized Old West bar of their choice!
 And I'm quite glad!
-In particular, we often go into the Crystal Palace on Allen & Fifth Streets in Tombstone.
+In particular, we like to go into the Crystal Palace on Allen & 5th Streets in Tombstone.
 That's a bar with some authentic history from the Old West!

 When we travel, we love to check out historic or even modern Old West Bars that we come across.
 When we do, we review them here!